blobcity/ai-cloud-docs/performance.md

  MODEL_PATH: ./model.h5

 ```
 One can have n numbers of environment variables utilized in the Main function but should have a matching environment variable mentioned in the YAML file and Main function.
-The variable mentioned in the env section must be all Capitalized letters without any whitespace.
+The variable mentioned in the env section must be all Capitalized letters without any whitespace.The key file must be specified by the creator/Author of the model along with the appropriate file format.

 ## Reporting model performance